confused-Techie/it-schema/data/schema_doc.md

 * Disabled: The device has been disabled.
 * Broken: The device is non-functional.

-## PersonalComputerClass
+## ComputerFormFactor

-> Thing > Intangible > Enumeration > PersonalComputerClass
+> Thing > Intangible > Enumeration > ComputerFormFactor

-The class of a personal computer.
+The form factor of a personal compute device.

 Enumeration members:
 * Laptop: The device is a portable laptop.